If you think that being a researcher is glamorous, you are very romantic 🙂

 I love teaching and supervise some awesome students from multiple disciplines across the USC campus on research projects, theses or dissertations.
 I designed the curriculum for two new degrees at USC.
 I currently teach CTIN 503 in the spring, and IML 543 in the fall (theme changes annually).

-On a more personal level, I have one remaining cat left alive who is aging just like I am (relax– never had more than 3 total).
+I have one remaining cat left alive who is aging just like I am (relax–never had more than 3 total).
+Nini is quite popular on YouTube.
 My previous cat lived to be 19 and he took all my secrets with him when he passed.
 I have an astonishing number of cat pictures, and I am not ashamed to post them.
-I also like dogs, birds, horses, sheep, and most four-legged creatures, but I am too busy with aforementioned activities to maintain a petting zoo, or attain my dream farm at the moment
+I also like dogs, birds, horses, sheep, and most four-legged creatures, but I am too busy with aforementioned activities to maintain a petting zoo, or attain my dream farm at the moment 🙂

-My favorite activity is staring into the blue sea for hours at a time (the perfect antidote to hours of staring at my computer screen…) and spending time at my father’s village in the Messinia region of Greece.
+My favorite activity is staring into the blue sea for hours at a time (the perfect antidote to hours of staring at my computer screen even if you think it is cheesy) and spending time at my father’s village in the Messinia region of Greece.
 I am a practical romantic and take full responsibility for what that means.

 My most favorite recent quote was uttered by my (also practical romantic) godfather: